Zeioth/garbage-day.nvim/README.md

 Garbage collector that stops inactive LSP clients to free RAM.

 ## Why
 In many scenarios, unmanaged LSP clients running on background can take severl Gb of RAM.
 So I wrote this LSP garbage collector for [NormalNvim](https://github.com/NormalNvim/NormalNvim).
-It has no dependencies, so use it as you like.
+It has no dependencies, so use it as you want.

 ## How to setup
 Add this to lazy